autobotsUW/ADAS-on-Treadmill-2024/Treadmill/README.md

 To start the treadmill, set P65 to 97, and 0 to stop it.
 To adjust speed, set parameter P61 to between 0 and 600.

+## Important parameters:
+P104 = Acceleration Time from 0.0 to 3600 s
+P105 = Deceleration Time from 0.0 to 3600 s

 ## Program:
 The program create a tkinter windows to control in speed the treadmill.
 It use Selinum to connect at the pages, to complet the form and send the value.